-Of all the manifestations of global warming, none is as visibly obvious as the melting Arctic ice cap.
+Of all the manifestations of global warming, none is as visibly obvious as the melting Arctic sea ice.
 It’s the idiot light at the top of the world.

-The ice cap is signaling us to pull over and stop.
+The sea ice is signaling us to pull over and stop.

-With all respect to Bill McKibben, the ice cap is a more potent rallying symbol than 350 ppm of atmospheric carbon dioxide.
+With all respect to Bill McKibben, the Arctic sea ice is a more potent rallying symbol than 350 ppm of atmospheric carbon dioxide.

 The NOAA chart that traces the relentless climb of CO2 levels in the atmosphere is deeply disturbing.
 But it’s abstract.
 Unless you’re tuned into the underlying reality, it doesn’t have any intrinsic meaning.
 Usually, ascending chart lines imply something good.
 Just ask anyone who bought shares of Apple Computer in 2004.

 I caught Chasing Ice last night.
 It documents how James Balog went from climate skeptic to climate hawk as he photographed the disappearing boreal glaciers.
 The time-lapse images of the disappearing ice are disturbing and inarguable.